KhronosGroup/Vulkan-ValidationLayers/docs/error_messages.md

 // VkDebugUtilsMessengerCallbackDataEXT
-const char*                           pMessageIdName;  // VUID int32_t                               messageIdNumber; // Hash of the VUID const char*                           pMessage;        // The "main message" (includes the spec text on seperate line)
+const char*                           pMessageIdName;  // VUID int32_t                               messageIdNumber; // Hash of the VUID const char*                           pMessage;        // The "main message" (includes the spec text on separate line)

 // Debug Objects that Validaiton will print for you in a default callback uint32_t                              queueLabelCount;